 Tests that may be run in hair loss and FPHL are – hormonal tests for (see below), iron studies and zinc analyses.

 The DUTCH test is a salivary test that measures all sex steroid hormones -oestrogen, progesterone, testosterone and DHT (see below).

-Blood tests can detect testosterone too - Free Androgen Index (FAI) or the calculated free testosterone (CFT) are run to detect either androgen deficiency and excess.
-Other tests run to check markers that may give indicators to what may be behind the hair loss are sex hormone binding globulin (SHBG) and hormonal regulator is prolactin.
+Blood tests can detect testosterone too – Free Androgen Index (FAI) or the calculated free testosterone (CFT) are run to detect either androgen deficiency and excess.
+Other tests run to check markers that may give indicators to what may be behind the hair loss are sex hormone-binding globulin (SHBG) and the hormonal regulator is prolactin.

 Testing thyroid-stimulating hormone (TSH) as well as the storage form of thyroid hormone – T4, and the active from – T3, can also shed light on the thyroid’s role and its impact on hair loss.
 Thyroid antibody testing is also considered useful to rule out any contribution of autoimmune conditions.

 Blood tests for iron, zinc and selenium can be run to determine deficiencies, as well as an in-clinic blood spot test to determine essential fatty acids status.
 For any testing please book a consultation to determine the best course of action.